Cloud-based accounts payable: What it is and how it works

 1. Boost efficiency and productivity

-Cloud-based accounts payable solutions reduce time spent on manual tasks, allowing finance teams to shift focus toward strategic planning and analysis.
+Cloud-based AP reduces time you spend on manual tasks, freeing you to focus on strategic planning and analysis.
 Key efficiency gains include:

 - Automated invoice capture using OCR to extract invoice data